The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - NO smoking/vaping inside the building or next to the front door or AC units, and use the provided butt receptacle.

 - NO photography/videography/recording unless it is a special photography event or has been cleared in advance by staff and is directly supervised by staff.
-Violators of this policy will be banned AND YOUR DEVICE WILL BE ERASED AND FACTORY RESET.
+Violators of this policy will be banned AND YOUR DEVICE WILL BE CONFISCATED, ERASED, AND FACTORY RESET.

 - NO spitting during play.

-- Please be courteous and limit scenes (including set-up and break down) to 45 minutes.
+- Please be courteous and limit scenes (including set-up and break down) to 60 minutes.
 Please move your belongings away from a piece of play equipment immediately after you are finished playing so others know it’s available.
 Do not leave your stuff set up and go do aftercare–clear it first.
 Do not “stake out” a piece of equipment and leave your bags, because staff WILL move them.
+If you want to use a specific piece of equipment that’s busy, we strongly suggest telling our DMs so they can help facilitate the logistics.

 - If you are going to do more than one scene on a piece of equipment, conduct your first scene, clean it and MOVE so someone else can use it (or check with the DMs to see if anyone else wants to use it) and allow someone else to have a turn on it.
 Or move to a different piece of equipment.